starikovm/phpunit-documentation-new/source/code-coverage-analysis.rst

 as text (and printed to STDOUT) and exported as PHP code for further processing.

-Please refer to :numref:`textui` for a list of commandline switches that control code coverage functionality as well as :numref:`appendixes.configuration.logging` for the relevant configuration settings.
+Please refer to :ref:`textui` for a list of commandline switches that control code coverage functionality as well as :ref:`appendixes.configuration.logging` for the relevant configuration settings.

 .. _code-coverage-analysis.metrics: